Al Stewart + Roger Taylor

 Written by ?

-, UK Kind Woman Kind 7" vinyl
+Dangerous, UK Kind Woman Kind 7" vinyl

-Along with the bands Headstone and Queen, Trident unsuccesfully attempted to sign Eugene Wallace as a package to record companies.
+Along with the bands Headstone and Queen, Trident unsuccessfully attempted to sign Eugene Wallace as a package to record companies.
 Recorded in 1972 and released in 1975, the Dangerous album originated from Trident studios and was released by EMI.
 Roger plays drums on the title track.
 The track features accompanying horns and electric guitar and sounds a bit like Joe Cocker (mostly from Wallace's vocals).
 Not particularly interesting, but worth a listen.

-Fergal Sharkey + Brian May
+Fergal Sharkey + Roger Taylor

 Loving You 4:16